phyletica/ecoevolity/doc/installation.rst

       --seed=SEED           Seed for random number generator.
 Default: Set from clock.
       --ignore-data         Ignore data to sample from the prior distribution.
-                            Default: Use data to sample from the posterior distribution --prefix=PREFIX       Optional string to prefix all output files.
+                            Default: Use data to sample from the posterior distribution --nthreads=NTHREADS   Number of threads to use for likelihood calculations.
+                            Default: 1 (no multithreading).
+If you are using the '--ignore-data' option, no likelihood calculations
+                            will be performed, and so no multithreading is used.
+      --prefix=PREFIX       Optional string to prefix all output files.
       --relax-constant-sites
                             By default, if you specify 'constant_sites_removed =